Sebastianhju/Runeterra-5e/Uncommon Items.md

 **Dread**: When you deal damage to a target you can expend your stacks of glory to deal necrotic damage to the target equal to the amount of glory spent.

+_Alternatciv_

+**Glory** Whenever you score a takedown you gain a stack of glory, up to a maximum of 10.
+Whenever your hit points are reduced to 0 you loose all stacks of glory.

+**Dread**: While at 5 or more stacks, you deal 1d4 additional damage whenever you deal elemental, necrotic, psychic or force damage.
+This damage increases to 2d4 whenever you are at 10 stacks.

 ---

 ## B. F. Sword

-**Balance**: This great sword is large size but counts as a medium size weapon for the crature holding it.
+**Balance**: This great sword is large size but counts as a medium size weapon for the creature holding it.

-**The Bigger the Better**: As a large size weapon the sowrd deals an exstra d6 or damage.
-And gives an extra 5ft of reach.
+**The Bigger the Better**: You deal 1d6 additional damage when using this weapon and it has _reach_.

 ---